 , resulting in lower scores that lead to more remedial education.
 Differences in education quality among community colleges in the state could also contribute to those numbers.

-Currently, most community colleges in California or across the nation do not require high school transcripts or test scores to admit students into their schools.
-Most rely solely on placement examinations to ensure those who are not college ready get the preparation they need.
+Currently, most community colleges in California or across the nation do not require high school transcripts or test scores to admit students to their schools.
+Most rely solely on placement examinations to ensure those who are not college-ready get the preparation they need.
 In light of these recent studies, it may be time for community colleges to consider a broader base of student records when determining which classes students should take when they arrive at community college.
 In addition, better collaboration between high schools and colleges could ensure more students are prepared for the rigors of higher education without the need for so much remedial education.